The descent spectral sequence for topological modular forms: Synthetic differentials and the Omnibus Theorem

 We say that a filtered spectrum is \defi{$\tau$-invertible} if the endomorphism $\tau$ on it is an equivalence.
 It is straightforward to see that the colimit functor $X \mapsto X(-\infty)$ restricts to an equivalence from $\tau$-invertible spectra to spectra, with inverse equivalence given by the constant filtered spectrum functor.
 As such, we will also write $X\mapsto X[\tau^{-1}]$ for the colimit functor.

 In terms of these identifications, the spectral sequence associated to $X$ takes the form

 and the convergence condition reads that it converges conditionally if and only if $X$ is $\tau$-complete.

 Phrased in this way, we can use filtered spectra to study other categories.
 The structure we need on an $\infty$-category to do this is that of a \emph{deformation}.
 We refer to \cite[Section~2]{barkan_monoidal_algebraicity} and \cite[Appendix~C]{burklund_hahn_senger_Rmotivic} for a discussion of these ideas.
 For our purposes, we could work in the context of a presentably symmetric monoidal $\infty$-category $\C$ receiving a symmetric monoidal colimit-preserving functor $\FilSp\to \C$.
 Such a functor has a (lax symmetric monoidal) right adjoint $\C \to \FilSp$, which we then think of as an ``underlying spectral sequence'' functor.
-For reasons we will see below, this intuition is best reserved for the case where this functor preserves filtered colimits.
 Rather than working in this generality however, we restrict ourselves to the deformation given by Pstr\k{a}gowski's $\infty$-category of synthetic spectra \cite{pstragowski_synthetic}.
 This is only for simplicity: much of what we write generalises to any deformation arising in the above fashion.

 Henceforth we fix a homotopy-associative ring spectrum $E$ of Adams type, and we write $\Syn$ for $\Syn_E$.